Abhish3341/CODE-FLASK/README.md

 ## Deployment

-### Northflank Deployment
+### Render Deployment

-The backend is configured for deployment on Northflank using the `northflank.yaml` configuration file.
+The backend is configured for deployment on Render using the `render.yaml` configuration file.

+To deploy:
+1. Connect your GitHub repository to Render
+2. Use the Blueprint feature with the render.yaml file
+3. Set up the required environment variables in Render dashboard

 ### Vercel Deployment